Contact Us for a Free Consultation (833) 594-2133

 Posted by Ronald D. Hedding, ESQ. | Oct 10, 2018

-Figuring out bail is not easy because there's a lot of fly-by-night bail bond agencies.
-What I would say in general, is pick somebody who obviously is well-known – does a lot of commercial advertising.
+Figuring out bail is not easy because there are numerous fly-by-night bail bond agencies.
+What I would say in general is to pick somebody who is obviously well-known and does a lot of commercial advertising.
+You need to choose an established bail bond company.

 Why?
-Because those people are unlikely to do something bad to the public or the people that they bail out – or cheat their family, because with all the internet stuff that's going on right now, they would get bad reviews.
-You probably want to check out the bond company's reviews just to make sure they haven't done anything underhanded to anybody regarding a bond in Los Angeles County.
+Because those people are unlikely to do something bad to the public or the people they bail out, or cheat their family, as they would receive bad reviews due to all the internet activity going on right now.
+You may want to check the bond company's reviews to ensure they haven't engaged in any underhanded practices with anyone regarding a bond in Los Angeles County.

-We can get them out quickly and if there are any issues with the bail, I can go to the bond agency and say, we need this person out.
-I'm not going to let somebody cheat one of my clients.
-The bond agencies respect attorneys because they know that attorneys can send them cases, and also that attorneys have the intelligence to be able to challenge them.
+As an attorney, I play a crucial role in the bail process.
+I can expedite the release of my clients and ensure that they are not taken advantage of by the bond agency.
+If there are any issues with the bail, I can intervene on behalf of my client.
+The bond agencies respect attorneys because they know that attorneys can send them cases, and also that attorneys have the intelligence to challenge them effectively.

 Reputable Bail Bondsman Who Can Get a Quick Release

-Really, I think first and foremost, is just getting somebody who is reputable and knows what they are doing and can get your loved one out as quick as possible.
-Then the next issue, obviously, when picking a bond company in Los Angeles County is the amount of money that they charge.
+Really, I think first and foremost is just getting somebody who is reputable and knows what they are doing, and can get your loved one out as quickly as possible.
+The next issue, obviously, when selecting a bond company in Los Angeles County, is the amount of money they charge.

-Usually, the standard would be 10%, but I know a lot of the bond companies are doing it for as low as 5% or 6% if you pay all the money up-front.
-So you really just have to do a little shopping around and negotiate with them and then you can get the best premium as far as bailing out.
+Usually, the standard rate would be 10%, but I know many bond companies are offering it for as low as 5% or 6% if you pay the entire amount upfront.
+So, you really just have to do a little shopping around and negotiate with them, and then you can get the best premium for bailing out.

-You're going to stay in custody while your case is pending.
-They'll just detain you, or they could make you do a property bond or some sort of a signature bond.
+You will remain in custody while your case is pending.
+They'll just detain you, or they could require a property bond or some other type of signature bond.

 Whereas, the bond agent doesn't resolve any criminal case.
 It just gets the person out while the case is pending, which is important, but that doesn't resolve anything.
 It's just like putting a Band-Aid over a bullet wound.
 The bullet's still in there.
 You still have to deal with the criminal case.